straker/browser-driver-manager/README.md

 This is why this package exists.
 It will help keep the versions of Chrome and ChromeDriver in-sync so that your continuous integration system tests don't fail due to ChromeDriver versions.

 So now instead of relying on pinning, you can ask the system which version of Chrome is installed and always get the version of ChromeDriver that matches.
+This will even work for Chrome channels that are not just Stable (i.e. Beta, Dev, and Canary).

 Here's an example of doing just that in an npm script.